raloliver/vuephoto/README.md

 - `created(){}` logic this is call when the component are created.
 - `props` inputs from components
 - `components` create tags for import components (remeber to export with default and import with the same name)
 - `slots` if you want to add some content inside a component.
 It is possible to have more than one slot per component, for example, to insert content in locations other than our component.
 There is a named slot for this.
 Example: `<slot name="header"></slot>` and at component call `<componente-qualquer><div slot="header">Lorem</componente-qualquer>`.
+That is not possible to use `v-show` directive at slot.
 - `computed` all props needs to be a method.
 When you call this method, you need to call without the `()` like a prop.

 ## Style scoped